DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineSurface.BridgeEdgesToEdges.md

 ## In Depth
 `TSplineSurface.BridgeEdgesToEdges` connects two sets of edges either from the same surface or from two different surfaces.
-The node requires the inputs rescribed below.
+The node requires the inputs described below.
 The first three inputs are enough to generate the bridge, the rest of the inputs being optional.
 The resulting surface is a child of the surface that the first group of edges belongs to.

 - `TSplineSurface`: the surface to bridge
 - `firstGroup`: Edges from the TSplineSurface selected